gonsfb/pancakes/README.md

 # basic menu concept
-basica menu concept is the project for the menu of the restaurant i work for
+basic page  for the menu of the restaurant i work for